Kev/depeche/README.md

 		{"sourceType": "git", "source": "ssh://gitserver/cmake.git", "name": "cmake"}
 	],
 	"buildSteps": [
+        {
+            "condition": "os == 'Linux'",
+            "commands": [
                 {"command": ["%%CMAKE_ROOT%%/build.sh", "newbuild"]},
                 {"command": ["%%CMAKE_ROOT%%/build.sh", "install"]},
                 {"command": ["cp", "-r", "include", "%%INSTALL_ROOT%%/"]}
             ]
         }
+    ],
+    "neededVariables": ["os"]
+}
 ```
-This gives the three commands that are run when building the dependency, and says it depends on the cmake repository. %%INSTALL_ROOT%% is the path into which this dependency must install.
-In this example, %%CMAKE_ROOT%% is also used - this is the install root of the dependency with name 'cmake', and is only defined because this dependency itself depends on cmake.git.
+This gives the three commands that are run when building the dependency, and says it depends on the cmake repository. `%%INSTALL_ROOT%%` is the path into which this dependency must install.
+In this example, `%%CMAKE_ROOT%%` is also used - this is the install root of the dependency with name 'cmake', and is only defined because this dependency itself depends on cmake.git.

+The `"condition": "os == 'Linux'"` part specifies, that these commands are only run on Linux.
+The `neededVariables` key provides the list of variables that are required by this build and are made available in condition tests.
+Conditons are Python code strings which are evaluated with only the previously specified variables available to the code.
+The variables need to be fed in via the `-e` flag as a JSON file.

 ## How it works